PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 20:22:34
+Last updated: 2024-04-07 20:23:08
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow